 Example: The offense title for a drug violation (even if it is a conspiracy or attempt) should include the name of the drug and whether possession, distribution, etc. was involved.
-Property offenses should include any relevant dollar.

-etc. was involved.
-Property offenses should include any relevant dollar amount distinctions, such as "Misdemeanor Theft" (theft under \$500) or

-"Felony Extortion" (\$500 or more).
+Property offenses should include any relevant dollar amount distinctions, such as "Misdemeanor Theft" (theft under \$500) or "Felony Extortion" (\$500 or more).